kurren/amusement-parks-taxonomy/files/STRUCTURE.md

 Other branches not described here may be found as JSON files in the current directory.

 This structure is implemented to ensure clarity and ease of access to information, enabling better data management and application across various projects and studies.
 Each branch is crucial for providing a holistic view of the amusement park industry, offering insights into the diverse ways parks can be organized and understood.

+### Files types
+You will find two types of files in this folder, both JSON-LD, one ("core") is defining the structure, the other ("examples") illustratively implementing that structure.